pluralsight/guides/in-review/front-end-javascript/tictactoe-with-native-javascript-es6/article.md

 }
 ```

-#### Game Components
+## Game Components
-Now that we have the base components set up, we can start creating our visual components - while its visual representation
-will be taken to another part of the code (the `game-hud.js` module), the actual creation, styling and functionality should
-be made at the component level - so that our module only calls the methods available, instead of creating methods that
-no other module knows about.
+Now that we have the base components set up, we can start formulating our visual components.
+The actual visual representation will be taken to another part of the code (the `game-hud.js` module).
+However, the actual creation, styling and functionality should be made at the component level, so our module only calls the methods available, instead of creating methods that no other module knows about.

-Lets start this by creating a GameField component which will be the visual representation of the actual game, and end by
-creating a separated component that will take care of turn information.
+Let's start by creating a `GameField` component which will be the visual representation of the actual game.
+We'll end by creating a separated component that will take care of our turn information.

-We already know how the map is made, we already have a square generator function and we already have a ListComponent.
-We
-know that the field is nothing but a list of rows, with a list of columns, which compose "GameSlots" where we can write -
+Notice that We already know how the map is made, we already have a square generator function and we already have a ListComponent.
+Since we know that the field is nothing but a list of rows, with a list of columns, which compose "GameSlots" where we can write, we're in good shape for the project up ahead.
-Look!
-We also have the Writable Component!

-*aww yeah. take time to feel awesome, thinking about what you will build paid off.
-Have a coffee, stretch yourself.*
+*Aww yeah!
+Take time to feel awesome.
+After all, thinking about design paid off.
+Maybe have a coffee and stretch out a bit.*

-##### GameSlot
+### GameSlot
-Lets start by the end of that thought, not the taking time - we already did that, and create the functionality from last
-to first: We will create our GameSlot first - as that's the vital piece of starting things (as, it's the "clickable
-square, per se). create a new file, `game-slot.js` under `components` folder:
+We will create our GameSlot first - as that's the vital piece of starting things (as, it's the "clickable" square, per se).
+Create a new file, `game-slot.js` under `components` folder:
 ```javascript
 import {WritableComponent} from "../libs/writable-component";